seeu-inspace/easyg/README.md

-ls -l                                                 Shows detailed information about the files and directories in a directory. pwd                                                   Print the current directory. cd ~                                                  Return to the home directory.
+ls -l                                                 Shows detailed information about the files and directories in a directory. pwd                                                   Print the current directory. cd ~                                                  Return to the home directory. echo "test1" > test.txt                               Saves "test1" in the new file "test.txt". echo "test2" >> test.txt                              Add in a new line "test2" in the file "test.txt". wc -m < test.txt                                      Feeding the wc command with the < operator. cat test.txt | wc -m                                  Piping the output of the cat command into wc.
 ```

 **Misc Commands**